eilvelia/tdl/README.md

 1. Build TDLib (https://github.com/tdlib/td#building)
 2. `npm install tdl tdl-tdlib-addon` &nbsp;(install both)
-3. `npm install --save-dev tdlib-types` if you use TypeScript or Flow &nbsp;(recommended)
+3. `npm install --save-dev tdlib-types` if you use Flow or TypeScript &nbsp;(recommended)

-You can also use third-party pre-built binaries:
+Instead of building TDLib, you can try to use third-party pre-built binaries, but those may depend on different versions of shared libraries:

 - [tdlib.native](https://github.com/ForNeVeR/tdlib.native/releases)